vyshane/grpc-swift-combine/README.md

 ## gRPC and Combine, Better Together

-CombineGRPC is a library that provides [Combine framework](https://developer.apple.com/documentation/combine) integration for [gRPC Swift](https://github.com/grpc/grpc-swift).
+CombineGRPC is a library that provides [Combine framework](https://developer.apple.com/documentation/combine) integration for [Swift gRPC](https://github.com/grpc/grpc-swift).
 It provides two flavours of functions, `call` and `handle`.
 Use `call` to make gRPC calls on the client side, and `handle` to handle incoming RPC calls on the server side.
 CombineGRPC provides versions of `call` and `handle` for all RPC styles.
 Here are the input and output types for each.

 RPC Style | Input and Output Types
 --- | ---